 Infor CloudSuite Industrial (ERP SyteLine) is an end-to-end solution that provides comprehensive functionality suitable for any manufacturing process.
 Like all other ERP systems, the basic goal of Infor CloudSuite Industrial is to provide a centralized repository for all information shared from all departments to improve the quality of data flow.

-Infor CloudSuite Industrial (CSI) /Syteline ERP is already integrated with many of the common systems used across most enterprises.
-On top of that, Infor CloudSuite Industrial also comes with open APIs and an Intelligent Open Network; which allows easy integration.
+Infor CloudSuite Industrial (CSI) /Syteline ERP is already integrated with many common systems used across most enterprises.
+On top of that, Infor CloudSuite Industrial also comes with open APIs and an Intelligent Open Network, which allows easy integration.
 As a result, it is not too complex when the operation requires a new integration process for business expansion.
-That is the time you can refer to Beehexa, our HexaSync provides a full-package solution that makes customers satisfied.
+That is the time you can refer to Beehexa; our HexaSync provides a full-package solution that satisfies customers.

-Integrate with Infor Syteline ERP helps automate the data-sharing process and reduces the possibility of human error so that your company could focus on effectiveness and revenue.
-A powerful custom API solution like what Beehexa is offering can connect your Syteline system to a CRM, eCommerce solution, marketing automation, email, or anything else that your business may require.
+Integrate with Infor Syteline ERP helps automate the data-sharing process and reduces the possibility of human error so that your company can focus on effectiveness and revenue.
+A powerful custom API solution like what Beehexa is offering can connect your Syteline system to a CRM, eCommerce solution, marketing automation system, email, or anything else that your business may require.

 Dynamics 365 Finance & Operations Integration